polifonia-project/documentary-evidence-benchmark/README.md

 This task is equivalent to Task 1, except that the output should match the list of experiences in `child.csv`

-### Task 3: retrieve documentary evidence extended metadata
+### Task 3: populate documentary evidence entities metadata

 This task operates on the expected output from the previous ones.
 Given a list of texts and related excerpts, populate the metadata describing the listening experience.

 Input: `sources.csv` (all columns), `experiences.csv` (`file,exp,excerpt,text`)

+Target: automatically derive columns in `experiences.csv`: `place,listening_to,environment,listener,listener_label,type,instrument,genre`

+### Task 4: time-indexing of documentary evidence

+This task operates on the expected output from the previous ones.
+Given a list of texts and related excerpts, populate the metadata describing the listening experience.

+Input: `sources.csv` (all columns), `experiences.csv` (`file,exp,excerpt,text`)

-Target: automatically derive any of the other columns in `experiences.csv`: `time,place,listening_to,environment,listener,listener_label,type,instrument,genre`
+Target: automatically derive columns in `experiences.csv`: `time`

 ## Benchmark construction process